UN Department of Global Communications

 Janet Wieser

-Chief, DPI
+Chief, DGC

 Evaluation and Communications Research Unit